-The potential of your agency's information and data to be shared and re-used depends on its quality, discoverability, and overarching management.
+The potential of your agency's information assets (records, information and data) to be shared and re-used depends on their quality, discoverability, and overarching management.

 To achieve this potential, your agency needs to build interoperability across a range of themes – business, security, legal, semantic and technical.